vitessio/website/content/en/docs/23.0/reference/features/vschema.md

 ### Tablet Types

 Unlike MySQL, the vitess servers unify all types of mysql servers.
 You can ask vitess to target a specific tablet type by qualifying it as part of the database name.
 For example, to access replica tablets, you may specify the database name as `keyspace@replica`.
 This name can also be specified in the connection string.
-If no tablet type is specified in the database name, then the value specified in VTGate's `--default_tablet_type` flag is used.
+If no tablet type is specified in the database name, then the value specified in VTGate's `--default-tablet-type` flag is used.

 ### Unspecified Mode